 GUI alternatives for non-technical users:

-• XCA: Cross-platform certificate management with conversion features
+- XCA - cross-platform certificate management with visual conversion features

 Why Do Different Systems Require Different Certificate Formats?

-Email encryption (S/MIME) and code signing use PFX because these applications need portable certificates with private keys.
-The password protection prevents unauthorized key extraction.
+Email encryption (S/MIME) and code signing both use PFX because these applications need portable certificate bundles that travel with the private key - the password protection prevents unauthorized extraction.

 How Do You Verify Certificate Conversion Results?